This recipe for Peach Cobbler with Brown Sugar is the perfect peach dessert to celebrate any occasion—big or small.

-Don't be afraid to substitute an old family recipe with canned fruit.
-Let's bake something yummy for your family today.
+Don’t be afraid to give a classic family recipe a fresh twist with this easy method.
+Let’s bake something delicious for your family today!

 Access to ripe peaches is difficult in my area of the country.
 We don't have local peach trees this far up north.